openMetadataInitiative/openMINDS_documentation/docs/shared/getting_started/openMINDS_collections.rst

         "email": "zaphod-beeblebrox@hitchhikers-guide.galaxy"
       }

 These separate files should be stored in a dedicated collection directory.
 The organization of files within such a directory is flexible.
-In our example we present the files as a flat list (**v1**) or grouped into subdirectories for each type (**v2**):
+In our example we present the files as a flat list (**flat**) or grouped into subdirectories for each type (**grouped**):

 .. tabs:: collection-directory

    .. code-tab:: markdown
-      :caption: v1
+      :caption: flat

       myCollection
       |-- arthur-dent.jsonld